HadrienG2/triple-buffer/README.md

     $ cargo bench

-The benchmarks exercise the worst-case scenario of `u8` payloads, where synchronization overhead dominates as the cost of reading and writing the actual data is only 1 cycle.
+These benchmarks exercise the worst-case scenario of `u8` payloads, where synchronization overhead dominates as the cost of reading and writing the actual data is only 1 cycle.
 In real-world use cases, you will spend more time updating buffers and less time synchronizing them.